gads14-nyc/fall_2014_lessons/utils/githelp.md

 # Some help getting git configured in the Data Science Toolbox

-## If you want to delete and re-clone your git repos, ssh into the vagrant environment, and:
+## Step 0: If you want to delete and re-clone your git repos, ssh into the vagrant environment, and:
-**Be certain that you want to do this-- there is no way to undo this delete!**
+**Be certain that you want to do this-- there is no way to undo this delete!!!**
 ```
-vagrant@data-science-toolbox:~$cd notebooks
+vagrant@data-science-toolbox:~$ cd notebooks
-vagrant@data-science-toolbox:~/notebooks$rm -rf fall_2014_lessons
+vagrant@data-science-toolbox:~/notebooks$ rm -rf fall_2014_lessons
-vagrant@data-science-toolbox:~/notebooks$rm -rf fall_2014_assignments
+vagrant@data-science-toolbox:~/notebooks$ rm -rf fall_2014_assignments
 ```

-## Initial setup -- (after having ssh'd into the vagrant environment)
+## Step 1: Initial setup -- (after having ssh'd into the vagrant environment and run the dst setup commands)
 ## **Clone** the "lessons" repo:
 	```
-	vagrant@data-science-toolbox:~$cd notebooks
+	vagrant@data-science-toolbox:~$ cd notebooks
-	vagrant@data-science-toolbox:~/notebooks$git clone https://github.com/gads14-nyc/fall_2014_lessons.git
+	vagrant@data-science-toolbox:~/notebooks$ git clone https://github.com/gads14-nyc/fall_2014_lessons.git
 	Cloning into 'fall_2014_lessons'...
 	remote: Counting objects: 108, done.
 	remote: Compressing objects: 100% (80/80), done.